Staphylococcus vitulinus

 Staphylococcus vitulinus is a Gram-positive, coagulase-negative member of the bacterial genus Staphylococcus consisting of clustered cocci.
-The species was originally isolated from food (beef, chicken, lamb, and other meats) and animals (mammals including horse, vole, and whale) and was named Staphylococcus vitulus.
-The name was later changed to Staphylococcus vitulinus for correct Latin grammar.
+The species was originally isolated from food sources such as beef, chicken, lamb, and other meats, as well as animals including mammals like horses, voles, and whales.
+Initially named Staphylococcus vitulus, the name was later corrected to Staphylococcus vitulinus to adhere to proper Latin grammar.

 The species Staphylococcus pulvereri, originally isolated from humans and from a diseased chicken carcass, was later determined to be synonymous with S. vitulinus.